-Today I’m bringing Kezia & Collin’s Tahitian wedding story to the blog, as the current situation worldwide with shelter-at-home orders and bans on gatherings – preventing so many couples from having the best wedding they’d dream of, kind of made me think of why Kezia & Collin decided to elope to Tahiti for their nuptials back in July of last year.
+Today I’m bringing the story of Kezia & Collin’s Tahitian wedding in Moorea to the blog, as the current situation worldwide with shelter-at-home orders and bans on gatherings – preventing so many couples from having the best wedding they’d dream of, kind of made me think of why Kezia & Collin decided to elope to Tahiti for their nuptials back in July of last year.

 Kezia first reached out explaining that Collin and her had called off their wedding home in Pennsylvania because it had gone way over budget and had become very stressful.
 Since they nixed the plans of having a 250+ wedding, they wanted to have a ceremony with just her and him.
 Kezia added that they wouldn’t know how to even get started on their own.

 My heart goes to all the couples who have been forced to either cancel their wedding plans all together, or to scale it down, and I’m hoping most can reschedule to a future date.
 This whole situation might be eye-opening for some, who will realize that no party is more important than being healthy and staying safe with your loved ones.